EOSIO/eos/docs/cleos/command-reference/system/system-newaccount.md

----
-title: "system newaccount"
+## Description

-excerpt: "Create an account, buy ram, stake for bandwidth for the account"
+Create an account, buy ram, stake for bandwidth for the account
----

 ## Positional Arguments
 - `creator` _TEXT_  - The name of the account creating the new account
 - `name` _TEXT_  - The name of the new account